tracim/tracim/backend/doc/setting.md

      cors.access-control-allowed-origin = http://mysuperservername.ndd:6543,http://myotherservername.ndd:8090

-## Setting standard auth types of Tracim
+## Authentication in Tracim

-In Tracim there are 2 type of internal auth source : internal database or ldap + some special auth mecanism like api or remote_auth which are explained later in this document.
+Tracim comes with several types of authentication:

+- internal database
+- ldap
+- special auth mecanism like Api-Key
+- REMOTE AUTH like Apache Auth later explained in the documentation.

-You can chose valid auth_source and order them by priority with `auth_types` params in conf ini file.
+You can chose valid auth_source and order them by priority with `auth_types` params in conf ini file

-for example:
+Example:

 `auth_types = internal`

 or:

-`auth_types = internal,ldap
+`auth_types = internal,ldap`

-`
-this one will check user internal database and then check user in ldap.
+This one will check user internal database in a first check, then if the auth fails, it will also try to authenticate the user based on LDAP data.

-### Setting ldap
+### LDAP Authentication

-Ldap auth require some extra parameters, you need to set them all correctly to have a working ldap authentication system.
+LDAP authentication require some extra parameters, you need to set them all correctly to have a working ldap authentication system.

 example of the ldap config working with